Introduction to RightFaxChapter 1: What is RightFax?

 Many organizations rely on automated document delivery workflow strategies to securely exchange and process information to and from their customers.

 A key element to the automation of document delivery is the process of how that information is exchanged.
-Digital faxing technology is largely adopted by organization who are looking to replace paper-based processed to improve information agility, employee productivity, and achieve higher levels of compliance with state and federal agencies.
+Digital faxing technology is largely adopted by organizations who are looking to replace paper-based processes to improve information agility, employee productivity, and achieve higher levels of compliance with state and federal agencies.

 The Different Types of Digital Faxing